Mt. McLoughlin

 Mt.
 McLoughlin is near Lake 'o the Woods and Fourmile Lake and Fish Lake in Jackson County

-After a perilous solo traverse of the north face, Bruce attained the NW ridge, and recorded this inspiring view across the sweep of Mt McLoughlin's little known north face; shown are Fourmile Lake, Upper Klamath Lake, and Yamsay Mountain, 8,196 ft, on the distant eastern skyline.
-Pelican Butte, 8,000 ft, the proposed site of Oregon's newest ski area, lies just to the left edge of this picture.
+After my peaceful solo night on McLoughlin's summit, I descended the NW ridge of the mountain, just as the Mazamas had done in 1896 on the occasion of the newly-formed Club's first big climb.
+At that time they were inspecting a surprise find: a small glacier with a big crevasse they estimated to be 50-75 feet deep.
+They named it Sholes Glacier, after a party member of the same name.
+On a return climb in 1939, the glacier was gone.
+In 1965 there I was alone, crossing the exact place where the glacier had been when "The Boulder of God" came at me (read below).
+This view is across the north face where the glacier had been in 1896.
+It shows the sweep of Mt McLoughlin's little known north face.
+In the distance are Fourmile Lake, Upper Klamath Lake, and Yamsay Mountain, 8,196 ft, on the distant eastern skyline.
+Pelican Butte, 8,000 ft, once the proposed site of another Oregon ski area, lies just to the left edge of this picture.
 Mt.
-McLoughlin is Oregon's most southerly major Cascades volcano, and it was last active during the height of the Roman Empire, thus making its last fires contemporaneous with the flows of McKenzie Pass to the north.
+McLoughlin is Oregon's most southerly major Cascades volcano, and was last active during the height of the Roman Empire, thus making its last fires contemporaneous with the lava flows of McKenzie Pass to the north.

 Serenity in the Sky.................................................

-Bruce sitting on the foundations of the old fire lookout station atop Mt.
+I'm sitting on the foundations of the old fire lookout station atop Mt.
 McLoughlin, gazing 75 miles south at Mt.
-Shasta, 14,162 ft., and dreaming of the life led by the fire lookouts who formerly lived on the summit.
-Click here to read one of my mountain stories based upon Serenity in the Sky.
+Shasta, 14,162 ft..
+I'm dreaming of the life led by the fire lookouts who formerly lived on the summit.
+Here is the story that I wrote about that morning on the summit, all alone.
+Psychologist Abraham Maslow would have called it a "Peak Experience" --

 He sat alone on the mountain peak, high in the morning sun, his gaze extending for a hundred miles in all directions.
-He had been there since dawn, and in the vast sweep of forests and plains, there was no sign that humankind and its noisy civilizations had ever existed.
-It was so quiet that the small sounds of the mountain responding to the heat of the sun became preternatually clear, little creaks and groans, a distant rock breaking loose and tumbling down a scree slope.
-Overhead the vast deep blue sky was glowing with an inner light.
-Suddenly two hawks appeared from below, riding the morning's thermals.
-One drifted close enough that the sounds of the wind over its body was briefly heard.
-The wind blew them out of sight over the shoulder of the mountain.
-They were vanished.
+He had been there since dawn, in the vast sweep of forests and plains where there was no sign that humankind and its noisy civilizations had ever existed.
+The small sounds of the mountain responding to the heat of the sun became preternatually clear, subtle creaks and groans, a distant rock breaking its bonds to tumble down a scree slope.

-Only he remained, alone and strangely joyous.
-Such a vast World, a New World.
-Long days to be lived far beyond the sight and sound of parents, spouses, friends, teachers, employers, police.
-Companionship to be had with a whole range of wild things big and small that lived out their lives knowing nothing of the dominion of Man.....Man himself just a passing fancy of the Planet.
-Many years were to pass before he was to realize that what had dawned on him that morning was a larger Life, a bigger Vision, and a reconnection to things ancient and primordial.
-Never was he to be truly alone again; alienation, the malaise of modern man, had lost its power over his life.
+Only he remained -- alone and yet strangely joyous, for such was his vast New World, with its long days to be lived far from distractions of home, of parents, spouses, friends, teachers, employers, police.
+A companion of generations of wild things that would know nothing of the Dominion of Man, the Planet's passing fancy.
+Years elapsed before he realized what had dawned on him that morning - a larger Life Vision, a reconnection to all things ancient, primordial.
+Never would he be alone again, for with his realization he had uncovered his hidden truth: alienation, the malaise of modern man, had lost its power over his life.

 Links to some of my other outdoor adventure stories: